 To contact Jayne, please send a message or ring UK mobile +44 (0) 7986 447 250

-About Jayne Storey’s Chi-Motion Method
+About Jayne Storey’s Chi-Performance Method

 It is achieved through ancient movement principles and deep practice techniques such as attention training, breathing exercises, applied mindfulness, postural training, awareness, slow motion drills, visualization and more, to help strengthen the mind~body connection, especially when the pressure is on.